aliahmad346/aliahmad346/README.md

 - Hi, I'm @aliahmad346
 - I have professional experience in data analytics, data engineering, feature engineering and client coordination
 - Currently part of the MScA 2022 class @ University of Chicago
-- Continuously learning and developing expertise in data mining, big data platforms and machine learning!
+- Consistently learning and developing expertise in big data platforms, data mining and machine learning!
 - Feel free to reach me at: aliahmad@uchicago.edu, https://www.linkedin.com/in/muhammad-ali-ahmad-237238103/

 <!---